devtron-labs/devtron-k8s-deploy/README.md

 # push-image-action
-GitHub Actions Plugins to Deploy through Devtron
+GitHub Actions Plugins for Continous Integration with Devtron